sakrobinson/sn8_helpers/README.md

 - If the script fails to connect to the Hugging Face Hub, check your internet connection and any firewall or proxy settings that may be blocking access.

 ---
-Certainly!
-Below is a sample README text that explains the purpose and usage of the Bash script:

----

 # Update Symbolic Links Script (update_links.sh)